 To successfully prove your lawsuit and receive damages, you and your attorney will need to prove the following for elements.

 - First, you need to prove that the at-fault party owed you or your child a duty of care.
 For example, medical professionals have a duty to uphold the industry standard of care when treating patients, and corporations have a duty to keep the public safe by disposing of dangerous chemicals responsibly.

 - Next, you need to prove that the at-fault party breached his, her, or its duty of care to you or your child.
 For example, a doctor failing to monitor oxygen levels during delivery or a company disposing of toxic chemicals underneath your home would be breaching their respective duties of care.

 - Third, you will need to prove that the birth injury or birth defect resulted from the breach of care.
 You may need to consult with a medical expert or another scientist to prove this element, depending on the facts of your case.

 - Finally, you will need to prove that your child suffered damages that you can collect in the lawsuit.
 These damages can include past and future medical expenses, disability accommodations, the cost of live-in caregivers, medications, surgeries, and more.

 If your child is grappling with the aftermath of a birth injury or a birth defect, you have legal options available to you.
-If you have not done so already, contact a California birth injury or Bakersfield accident lawyer to assist you with your case.
+If you have not done so already, contact a California birth injury or Bakersfield personal injury lawyer to assist you with your case.
 Your lawyer can help you determine which damages you qualify for, collect the necessary evidence you need to prove your lawsuit, and build a compelling case in your favor.